 - C1.
 The doctoral supervision policy defined by the institution meets clear and shared criteria. - C2.
 The institution's human resources policy, in terms of recruitment, promotion and recognition of activities, takes account of the doctorate's needs and helps to revitalise it. - C3.
-Doctoral supervisors and support staff benefit from the institution's policy of encouraging and supporting incoming and outgoing mobility, which contributes to the internationalisation of the doctorate. - C4.
-Support, guidance and training are provided to supervisors involved in the doctorate and are beneficial to the quality of the doctoral training programme and doctoral supervision. - C5.
+The supervisors or mentors associated with the doctoral program, along with the support staff of the doctoral training, benefit from a policy of encouragement and support for incoming and outgoing mobility from the institution, which contributes to the internationalisation of the doctoral program. - C4.
+The supervisors or mentors involved in the doctoral program benefit from a policy of support, guidance, and training. - C5.
 The doctoral supervisors have financial resources which they monitor and control in relation to their objectives and results. - C6.
 The doctorate contributes to the institution's capacity-building efforts.